Why Renovations and New Builds Go Wrong Without a Design Plan

 Thinking about starting a project?

-The earlier a designer is involved, the smoother the process will be.
-Whether you’re planning a renovation or a new build, having a clear design plan from the beginning can save time, money, and a lot of headaches along the way.
+The earlier a designer is involved, the smoother the process tends to be.
+Whether you’re planning a renovation, building a new home, or updating your furnishings and décor, having a clear design plan from the beginning can help save time, money, and a lot of unnecessary stress along the way.

 Sarah